 And yet, because of the actions of their government, we have to now, we're now involved in a decision we don't want to make.

-And that is all right, do we end the war?
+And that is, all right, do we end the war?

-People are gonna get hurt.
+People are going to get hurt.

-Innocence will lose lives.
+Innocents will lose lives.

-And American lives are gonna be saved.
+And American lives are going to be saved.

 And they started it.

-There's no question about who the aggressor is, and we can go on for many years and lose many American lives, or we can end it.
+And we can go on for many years and lose many American lives, or we can end it.

 What decision is the right decision?